wadmiraal/drupal-run-tests/README.md

 ### --libraries

 If depending on a specific library, or using the Libraries API module, point this option to the location of your downloaded libraries.
+This will be mounted inside Drupal as `sites/all/libraries`.
 For example: `--libraries /path/to/downloaded/libraries/`.

 ### --vendor

 If using Composer Manager, you can point this option to the location of your vendor directory.
+This will be mounted inside Drupal as `sites/all/vendor`.
 For example: `--vendor /path/to/vendor/`.

 ### -c, --core